Players (2012 film): Plot

-Mastermind Charlie Mascarenhas (Abhishek Bachchan) and his accomplice Riya (Bipasha Basu) are one of the greatest pairs of thieves in India.
-Charlie's friend, Raj (Aftab Shivdasani), is killed by the Russian mafia.
-At Raj's funeral, his wife Shayla hands Charlie a CD containing information about the transfer of gold ingots by a train from Russia to Romania.
-Charlie decides to rob the train with the help of imprisoned Don and con-artist Victor Braganza (Vinod Khanna).
+Charlie's friend, Raj, is killed by the Russian mafia.
+At Raj's funeral, his wife Shaila hands Charlie a CD containing information about the transfer of gold ingots by train from Russia to Romania.
+Charlie decides to rob the train with the help of his mentor and conman, Victor Braganza.
 They hire a team of criminals to join them in the robbery.
-The group includes Spider (Neil Nitin Mukesh), a world-class hacker, an explosives expert Bilal Bashir (Sikander Kher), a prosthetic makeup artist Sunny (Omi Vaidya), and an illusionist Ronnie (Bobby Deol).
+The group includes Spider, a world-class hacker, Riya Thapar a seductress and automobile expert, Bilal Bashir, an explosives expert; Sunny, a prosthetic makeup artist; and Ronnie, a magician.

-Before the heist, Victor's daughter Naina (Sonam Kapoor) returns to India from Australia to receive Victor when he is released from prison.
-The group of players devises a plan to rob the Russian train in the sliest way possible.
-Spider hacks into a Russian satellite system, and Ronnie uses his illusion to trick the soldiers guarding the gold while the rest of the team transfers the gold from the train.
+Before the heist, Victor's daughter Naina returns to India from Australia to receive Victor when he is released from prison.
+The group of players devises a plan to rob the Russian train in the sleaziest way possible.
+Spider hacks into a Russian satellite system, and Ronnie creates an illusion to trick the soldiers guarding the gold while the rest of the team transfers the gold from the train.
 The robbery is executed successfully.
 Charlie calls Victor to inform him of the successful robbery, but Naina overhears the call and realizes Victor broke a promise to her to never return to his life of crime.
 While the players celebrate their success, Ronnie reveals to the team that he has a daughter who is hospitalized because she got paralyzed during one of his magic performances and hopes to help her recover soon.
-Spider double crosses the gang and tries to flee with all of the gold.
+Spider double-crosses the gang and explains that he got to know about the gold from Shaila before Charlie while seducing her, then tries to flee with all of the gold.
 Spider is stopped by Ronnie, who is then shot multiple times by Spider's assassins.
-The group are chased by the assassins as Ronnie and Riya are killed by Spider.
+The group is chased by the assassins as Ronnie and Riya are killed by Spider.
 Charlie, Bilal, and Sunny manage to escape after Spider blows up the location and flees with the gold.
 At the same time, Spider's assassins break into the house and murder Victor.
 Naina decides to cut off all contact with Charlie.
 Over the course of a year, Charlie contacts various gold dealers to learn which one has the stolen gold that Spider escaped with.